cerberus-zone/testnet/readme.md

 https://raw.githubusercontent.com/cerberus-zone/testnet/main/genesis.json?token=GHSAT0AAAAAABUCZPUZZ32XRD7OXSNO3SG2YTMY3TQ
 ```

+### Chain ID

+Be sure to use _cerberus-test-1_ as the chain ID when creating your validator.

 ### Setup peer

 Just a single peer right now for testnet.
 Submit a PR if you would like to the be added to the peer list.